Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_migrate_before_you_start.md

 ---
 title: "Before you start"
 linkTitle: "Before you start"
 weight: 210
----Prior to performing an upgrade or migration, you must:
+--- Prior to performing an upgrade or migration, you must:

 - Update your Transfer CFT to the most recent service pack version.
 - Backup Transfer CFT before beginning the procedure.